Loading

 Answer

-Down for roughing it?
 We rented out the camp's eight bunk cabins with 10 twin beds (80 beds total).
-These are free in other words!
-Let us know if you want to stay in these.
-Not your style?
-Understandable.
-There are other lodging options nearby.
-Family and the wedding party will be placed in apartment-style lodging at camp.
+This is a free, co-ed lodging option!
+Family will be placed in apartment-style lodging at camp, also onsite.
 We also plan to have a few extra free beds available for those who intended to drive but end up wanting to stay the night.
 The more people that hang out on the property for the weekend, the better!
+July 1 update - the bunks are nearly at capacity and nearly 110 people are expected to stay on the venue for the weekend!

 Question